charlieyyy/-A-Java-Chess-Game-completed-with-core-code-GUI-and-MVC-/README.md

 ## Testing
-There is unit testing for each feature.
+There is unit testing for each feature and class.
 Learn more about [junit testing](https://www.vogella.com/tutorials/JUnit/article.html)
 ## License

 Distributed under the MIT License.